beresgergo/cybersec-auth-be/Readme.md

 Implementation in progress

 ### Authentication
-Component is responsible for creating and validating JWT tokens which is necessary to reach the services provided by the **Protected** component.
+Component is responsible for creating and validating [JSON Web Tokens](https://jwt.io) which is necessary to reach the services provided by the **Protected** component.

 Implementation in progress